Another search planned Tuesday for missing Welch girls

 PICHER — Based on information given to authorities by relatives of a now deceased suspect in the kidnapping and presumed deaths of two Craig County teens, authorities will search two lots in Picher on Tuesday, concentrating on finding an abandoned root cellar.

-“It maybe our most promising lead,” said Gary Stansill, Craig County District Attorney’s office investigator, referring to the whereabout of Lauria Bible and Ashley Freeman’s remains.
+“It may be our most promising lead,” said Gary Stansill, Craig County District Attorney’s Office investigator, referring to the whereabouts of Lauria Bible and Ashley Freeman’s remains.

 Lorene Bible, Lauria’s mother, who is just a month post surgery with a liver transplant, said she plans to be there at the dig site.